RAF Detling

-Royal Air Force Detling or more simply RAF Detling is a former Royal Air Force station situated 600 ft above sea level, located near Detling, a village about 4 mi miles north-east of Maidstone, Kent.
+Royal Air Force Detling, or more simply RAF Detling, is a former Royal Air Force station situated 600 ft above sea level, located near Detling, a village about 4 mi miles north-east of Maidstone, Kent.

 It was a station of the Royal Naval Air Service (RNAS) in the First World War and the Royal Air Force (RAF) in the Second World War.
-Although not a fighter base, the airfield suffered several raids by the Luftwaffe, especially during the period of the Battle of Britain.
+The airfield suffered several raids by the Luftwaffe, especially during the period of the Battle of Britain.